 Spielberg’s The Color Purple showed how it was done by being released on December 18, 1985.
 Whoopi Goldberg received both nominations.
 The director of Mask was so embarrassed by not getting what he wanted in the final cut that he wanted his name taken off the credits.
-To be eligible, a film had to be screened for paid admission in Los Angeles for 2 weeks (The Color Purple is the best example).
-When the date was delayed, Spielberg ascertained that BTTF (notwithstanding a sitcom co-star who played the Klingon villain in Star Trek III: The Search for Spock) wasn’t going to sway too many punters from the box office contestants in late May – Universal’s Brewster’s Millions (starring Richard Pryor alongside John Candy), Rambo: First Blood Part II (a tent-pole hit), A View to a Kill (a 007 outing which even Young Sherlock Holmes had referenced in book form) and Universal’s Fletch (starring Chevy Chase).
+To be eligible, a film has to be screened for paid admission in Los Angeles for at least seven consecutive days before midnight on December 31.
+The October 8, 1984 issue of US announced that Mask was going to be released in the Christmas of that year.
+When the release date for Mask was delayed, Spielberg ascertained that BTTF (notwithstanding a sitcom co-star who played the Klingon villain in Star Trek III: The Search for Spock) wasn’t going to sway too many punters from the box office contestants in late May – Universal’s Brewster’s Millions (starring Richard Pryor alongside John Candy, Rambo: First Blood Part II (a tent-pole hit), A View to a Kill (a 007 outing which even Young Sherlock Holmes had referenced in book form) and Universal’s Fletch (starring Chevy Chase).

-Two of those movies were enough to justify stalling the release since Eric didn’t literally have face value.
+Two of those movies were enough to justify stalling the release of BTTF since Eric didn’t literally have face value.
 In June, it would’ve faced The Goonies, Perfect, Pale Rider and Cocoon (which Bob Zemeckis had been let go from because producers saw a rough cut of Romancing the Stone that received a poor test screening).
-There is a 1985 Chicago Tribune article which claims that BTTF was locked down for a June 21 release.
+There is a 1985 Chicago Tribune article which claims that BTTF was locked down for a June 21 release instead of the Memorial Day weekend.
 This makes sense in light of the budget cut that stalled filming from late October to early November.
 The fact that June 21 marked the release date of Cocoon should tell you everything that you need to know about the sacking of Stoltz.
-Imagine how embarrassing that it would be if you directed a movie that was less profitable than a film which you were fired from.
+Imagine how embarrassing that it would be if you directed a movie that may turn out to be less profitable than a film which you were fired from.

-Seeing as how Eric narrowly avoided getting sued for almost breaking the collarbone of Tom Wilson during the school cafeteria scene*, I should take Tom’s account into account.
+Since Eric narrowly avoided getting sued for almost breaking the collarbone of Tom Wilson during the school cafeteria scene*, I should take Tom’s account into account.
 If Eric was a true method actor, Tom would’ve been punched for real in the pre-chase scene.
 This was claimed by J.J.
 Cohen in We Don’t Need Roads**, but Tom didn’t mention it in his interview with Chris Hardwick.
-I should point out that J.J. has a grudge against Eric because the latter’s height meant that the former was no longer Biff.
-Tom criticized Eric for flirting with Lea, but he was interacting with a friend.
+I should point out that J.J. has a grudge against Eric because Eric’s height meant that J.J. was no longer Biff.
+If Fox had been cast in 1984 instead of Eric, people would be criticizing J.J. for not being tall enough like how Eric is criticized for not being small enough to be intimidated by Tom.
+The latter had criticized Eric for flirting with Lea, but Eric was interacting with a friend.
 Eric shoved Tom in retaliation for how he roughed up Crispin during the audition stage (this explains why Tom and Crispin were called into Gale’s office to hear about Eric’s firing).

-Tom should’ve reported Eric’s intensity to the film medic after Z ignored him (note how Dean Cundey on the far left in the above photo is observing how negligent that Rob Z is).
+Note how Dean Cundey on the far left in the below photo is observing how negligent that Rob Z is.
+Speaking of Rob’s ignorance, Tom should’ve reported Eric’s intensity to the film medic after Rob ignored him.
 During the last week of filming, Tom noticed Z taking Eric aside in between takes so that they could have long talks because filming was slowing down.
 The last two anecdotes came from Tom’s memoir (The Masked Man), where I learned that his father was a lawyer.
-Eric is the most underrated influence on the movie.
-Tom would not have been cast.
-It necessitated sight gags in the Fox version.
-If Eric took things that seriously, he wouldn’t have pulled that face in the production photo of Lou’s Cafe.
+Regardless, Eric is the most underrated influence on the movie.
+Tom would not have been cast as Biff.
+This casting necessitated sight gags in the Fox print.
+Eric’s seriousness has been blown out of proportion.
+If he took things that seriously, he wouldn’t have pulled that face in the production photo of Lou’s Cafe.

-Both versions teeter on the edge of being well-rounded.
-To add to the nick of time tension in the prom scene, Doc could’ve foiled a racist attempt on Goldie’s life.
-Nick of Time would’ve been a better title as long as Marty was named Nick.
-Due to the expenditure of money and the status of the project, it may as well have been completed.
+Due to the creative differences about what the title should’ve been, it’s surprising that no-one thought about calling it Nick of Time.
+As it turns out, the soundtrack almost had a theme tune called In the Nick of Time.
+The song, written by Huey Lewis, ended up being used on the aforementioned Brewster’s Millions due to negotiations taking too long between his people and the BTTF team.
+Speaking of Brewster’s Millions, one of the producers of that movie was also the producer of Universal’s Weird Science i.e. Joel Silver.
+Due to the expenditure of money and the status of the project, the Stoltz version may as well have been completed.
 If Spielberg was daringly deft, he would’ve foreseen the commercial viability of having the Eric edit theatrically released in the following year (à la Gremlins being re-released one year later).
 If that was not financially feasible, Universal could’ve released the version on video before the Fox version’s video release.
 This would’ve been unheard of and it could’ve made BTTF the highest-selling video of all time.
 Pay-per-view TV was a beneficial alternative.